 - Fighting Your Friend: The Trialmaster will force you to duel Throm, the barbarian you befriended, in a Duel to the Death in order to proceed.
 It's rather cruel, though even right after you team up, it's mentioned it would have happened sooner or later.

 - Final Boss: The last mandatory boss you can fight fair and square is a massive Manticore found at the very end of the Dungeon, before the last door.

 - For the Evulz: One of the reasons Sukumvit built Deathtrap Dungeon was to attract interest to Fang, and it was a massive success.
 The other reason is that he gets a sick pleasure from watching people risk their lives and typically get killed for his amusement.

-- Gorgeous Gorgon: Averted, the Gorgon you can encounter in the cage covered with drapes looks like an old, snake-haired crone.
+- Gorgeous Gorgon: Averted.
+The Gorgon you can encounter in the cage covered with drapes looks like an old, snake-haired crone.

 - Gratuitous Ninja: One of the contestants, which later ambushes you in the Dungeon (he carries one of the gems needed to win).
-While Titan has a fantasy counterpart to Japan, it's in a whole other continent entirely.
+While Titan has a fantasy counterpart to Japan, it's on a whole other continent entirely.

 - Knight in Shining Armor: One of the contestants.
 He dies deep inside the Dungeon, turned into a statue by a crazed old wizard.

 - Leprechaun: You'll come across a group of them running down one of the hallways.
 Don't follow them, as they'll trap you in a net and steal the items from your pack, making the game unwinnable.